atrosekta/rust-electrical-wiki/content/gettingstarted.md

 Centralized distribution is how 99.9% of circuits are wires.
 All end devices or circuits are fed from a single source of power using a single path.

 Decentralized distribution at its simplest is using an OR Switch to send power to an end device or circuit from 2 or more power sources.

+---

+That wraps up this section.
+I hope I have explained things in a way that makes sense.
+Please comment on the [Google Doc](https://docs.google.com/documentd19hr2dKtooN_YDF7TUsTdpLGadEEy9iyEFp12wbPnIas/edit?usp=sharing) if you have any suggestions or questions.